A guide to visiting Malaga, Spain

 Calle Larios - shop until you drop along Malaga’s main shopping street Calle Larios.
 This street is truly spectacular at Christmas time with the lights that are displayed here.

-Caminito Del Rey - The Caminito del Rey is a spectacular hike where you will walk on boardwalks over 100m high through cliffs, canyons, and a large valley.
-Book as part of a group tour via Viator which gives you transport from the city, guaranteed access and a guide.
+• Caminito Del Rey - The Caminito del Rey is a spectacular hike where you will walk on boardwalks over 100m high through cliffs, canyons, and a large valley.
+Book here as part of a group tour which gives you transport from the city, guaranteed access and a guide.

-Thank you for taking the time to read my blog post.
-I hope this inspires you to visit Malaga and plan your own solo trip to the city.
+Thank you for taking the time to read my Malaga travel guide.
+I hope this inspires you to visit Malaga and plan your own trip to the city.
 If you have any questions please post in the comments or drop me a DM on my Instagram page.